 If you come to visit, you just may want to stay.

-The Redbank Valley Chamber of Commerce will be the leading force for economic vitality in the New Bethlehem Area & surrounding communities.
+Our Vision: The Redbank Valley Chamber of Commerce will be the leading force for economic vitality in the New Bethlehem Area & surrounding communities.

 The mission of the Redbank Valley Chamber of Commerce is to represent the interests of our members and the New Bethlehem Area business community by: